How to Apply

 Applying to the Upward Bound Program is easy.

-We seek students who have the ability and the desire to go to college but lack the financial resources because of family income level or lack knowledge about the college preparation and admission process are highly encouraged to apply to Upward Bound starting as early as 9th grade.
+We seek high school students who have the ability and the desire to go to college, but lack the financial resources because of family income level or lack knowledge about the college preparation and admission process.
+Students are highly encouraged to apply to Upward Bound starting as early as 9th grade.

-Applications are accepted in fall and spring each year, and new applicants are admitted to the program depending on the number of openings that occur each year following high school graduation of Upward Bound seniors.
+Applications are accepted in the fall and spring semesters each academic year, and new applicants are admitted to the program depending on the number of openings that occur each year following high school graduation of Upward Bound seniors.

 The selection of eligible candidates is also based on test scores, academic need, semester grades, and an interview with the program coordinator.
 Both the student and parent(s) or guardians must attend the interview session and sign consent forms, as participation in Upward Bound requires a total family commitment.

-If interested, you can securely apply on-line or download a hard copy application to complete by hand.
-The deadline for submission of application materials is Wednesday, April 30, 2014.
+If interested, please download a hard copy application, complete the highlighted fields in the PDF by typing your responses, print, and then sign by hand.
+The deadline for submission of application materials is Wednesday, April 29, 2015.
 After submitting your application, you will receive an email from the Upward Bound Programs confirming our receipt of your application.
-If you do not receive an email within 48 hours of submitting your application, please contact our office at (775)784-4978 or email email@example.com.
+If you do not receive an email within 48 hours of submitting your application, please contact our office at (775) 784-4978 or email firstname.lastname@example.org.

 Submission of Materials: